quelea-projection/quelea-projection.github.io/docs/Themes.md

-anyone (for instance, some churches have found that dyslectic persons might sometimes be helped by different colours that others might prefer), you might want to take a look at the [Mobile Lyrics](Mobile_Lyrics.md "Mobile Lyrics") feature, where each reader can assign their own colours.
+anyone (for instance, some churches have found that dyslectic persons might sometimes be helped by different colours that others might prefer), you might want to take a look at the [Mobile Lyrics](Mobile_Lyrics "Mobile Lyrics") feature, where each reader can assign their own colours.

 ## Set a global theme